 Your School / College / University

 We’ve worked with children as young as three in pre-schools as well as adult returners at post-degree level, and everything in between.
-There’s no educational environment that’s off limits when it comes to getting involved here at Step by Step.
+There’s no educational environment that’s off limits when it comes to fundraising for Step by Step.
 It doesn’t matter if you’re more interested in holding a toddle waddle or your RAG team want to host a firewalk, we are here to help you every step of the way.

 We have a dedicated team member here at Step by Step whose role is to support members of our community in their fundraising with us.
-She’s a mind of ideas, information, and can offer guidance with organising and promoting your fundraising activity.
+She’s a mine of ideas and information, and can offer guidance with organising and promoting your fundraising activity.
+Get started by downloading our School Fundraising Guide.

 With nearly 6 in 10 young people who are experiencing homelessness not being in education or employment; and with 50% of all mental health problems being established by the age of 14, our work with young people has never been more important.
 Through the support of people like you, in nurseries, schools, colleges, and universities, we are able to continue our mission; empowering young people and preventing homelessness.